alexandrosb88/GeoInvestigator/README.md

 ## Notes

 - Satelite images scaling approx. at 1:10.000 and 1:20.000 seems to get most accurate results.
-- The database satelite images are retrieved from Google Maps
+- The database satelite images are retrieved from Google Maps.
+- Chrome browser is used.